 The College supports the ideal of the physician as a "servant-leader."
 To support that goal, all students are required to complete 30 hours of community service.
 This is a program requirement and must be fulfilled in order to obtain the DO degree from the College.
-The hours need to be completed by the end of the second year.
+The hours need to be completed by the end of the second year and are embedded into the ISSM 1-4 longitudinal courses.
 Failure to adhere to this deadline will result in the student being referred to the Student Performance Committee.
 No student will be allowed to progress to the OMS III year if the service hours are not completed by the end of the OMS II curricular year.
 Details regarding the service options will be provided by the Office of Academic Affairs.